abalabokhin/Dark-Tidings/README.md

 ### BG2EE / EET / BGT:
 1. Extract the mod archive into your game’s installation folder (where `CHITIN.KEY` is located).
-2. You should now see the folder **darktidings** and the file **setup-darktidings.exe** in your game directory.
+2. You should now see the folder **Tidings** and the file **setup-Tidings.exe** in your game directory.
-3. Run `setup-darktidings.exe` and follow the on-screen instructions.
+3. Run `setup-Tidings.exe` and follow the on-screen instructions.

 ### Vanilla BG2-ToB:
 If you are using the original **non-EE version** of Baldur’s Gate II, you must install the following mods **before installing Dark Tidings**: